-6.2.1 Environmental Management System (EMS)

-6.2.1.1 The general contractor (GC) or construction manager (CM) documents the following elements as part of their Environmental Management System (EMS):

-- 6.2.1.1.1: GC/CM Environmental Policy: - Includes policies and practices that support the health of humans and site-environment during construction; - 6.2.1.1.2: Designated GC/CM Environmental Management Plan and Compliance Manager: - Lists their qualifications, role, responsibilities, and reporting compliance structure (e.g.,
+6.2.1 Environmental Management System (EMS) 6.2.1.1 The general contractor (GC) or construction Maximum = 8 points of their Environmental Management System (EMS): of their chvironmental Management System (CMS).
+Two points are earned for documenting the items listed in 6.2.1.1.1: GC/CM Environmental Policy: 6.2.1.1.1.
+Includes policies and practices that support Two points are earned for the health of humans and site-environment t documenting the items listed in during construction; 6.2.1.1.2. • 6.2.1.1.2: Designated GC/CM Environmental • Two points are earned for Management Plan and Compliance Manager: documenting the items listed in Lists their qualifications, role, responsibilitie es, 6.2.1.1.3. and reporting compliance structure (e.g.,